mjhea0/blog/content/emacs-for-python.md

 To install and enable elpy we need to add a bit of configuration and install `flake8` and `jedi` using your prefered method for installing Python packages (pip or conda for example).

+> Configuration snippets will be presented throughout the post and a complete emacs configuration for Python will be included in the conclusion.

+The following will install the elpy package:

 ```emacs-lisp
 (defvar myPackages
   '(better-defaults
     elpy ;; add the elpy package
     material-theme))
 ```
-and
+and enable it:
 ```emacs-lisp
 (elpy-enable)
 ```

-Remember that a complete configuration including all the snippets I present will be included at the completion of the post.
 With the new configuration we can restart emacs and open up a Python file to see the new mode in action.

 ![emacs elpy basic](images/emacs-elpy-basic.png)